hjallepp/hjallepp.github.io/blog.md

+# Great News!
+We have an idea: Nov 9, 2020

+So, it seems the group has come into an agreement.
+A concept is really taking shape and it's quite fun.
+I won't be describing it here quite yet, but there is a basic mechanic and several choices as to what kind of path we will take.
+But it's a puzzle and exploration game based on a fun physics twist.
+I'm excited.
+And the team seems to be as well.

+It is difficult to really know what the very first steps should be though.
+Obviously there's a presentation coming up, but that's not more than an hour of quick work as soon as we have agreed properly.
+But really getting started to actually build our game, how does a group our size take a first step?
+We've planned to have a sit down and start hashing out tasks.
+But that seems like a overkill if the entire group is present.

+I'd really like for us to have a proper creative director who takes it upon themselves to bang out the initial vision while the rest of the group start tinkering with the engine.
+We'll be going with Unity, so that's a start.
+But we can't all be doing the same thing.
+There needs to be a division.
+Maybe if we split into managerial, creative and backend divisions.
+Then there's max two people getting a task going which makes sense.
+I'll probably suggest something along those lines tomorrow.
+Seems like a classic mistake to have the entire crew be involved in all the movements and we should get away from that asap.

+Anyhow, progress is happening.
+Once we clear this initial hurdle, we'll smash through the rest like a mechanized rhino in a jet-engine factory.

 # Brainstorming: NOVEMBER 6, 2020

 The project group had its very first meeting today.
 So far so good.
 I'm cautiously optimistic so far.
 I think it's safe to hope, without risk of too much heartache, that this group will work well together.
 We had a quick meet and greet, spoke a bit about backgrounds and ambition, went over what organizational tools we'll be using and had us a quick brainstorm.